RapidAPI/DevRel-Stack-Data/guides/posts/build-sports-app/post.md

 }
 ```

 See the `getLeague` function I have created to get the response from the API.
-We bind this function to the buttons we created, using the `onClick` event handler.
-It sends the `leagueID` state, which has the league ID of the selected league.
+We bind this function to the `useEffect` hook, so that it fires only when `leagueID` changes (using onClick handlers on the buttons).
+It sends the `leagueID` state, which has the ID of the selected league as a query parameter.
 You can find these IDs in the API's documentation.
-Once the response is received, it is destructured and stored in the `league` state.
+Once the response is received, it is stored in the `league` state.

 ### → FINAL STEP